kamilazdybal/kamilazdybal.github.io/_posts/2025-09-29-grad-homework-PINN.md

 The great part of using PINNs to solve ODEs is that not a whole lot needs to change in our previous code to accommodate a different right-hand-side.

-Except for specifying new numeric parameters of this problem:
+Except for specifying the new numeric parameters of this problem:

 ```python
 T_L = 300     # K